5. Defining flight lines#

 5.3.1.
 Flying altitude options#

-Choose one of four distinct methods for the calculation of flying altitude.
+Choose one of five distinct methods for the calculation of flying altitude.

 Min. terrain